 “There’s been a real shortage of portrayal of women here as something other than a high achiever, someone’s girlfriend or even just a dead body in the woods,” she says.
 “People were so thirsty to see something new.”

-HANNAH ELLIS-PETERSEN is a cultural reporter for The Guardian.
+HANNAH ELLIS-PETERSEN is a cultural reporter.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.